glyph/Fritter/docs/persistence.rst

 while to take care of any pending work before we do anything else.
 We can create a :py:class:`SleepDriver <fritter.drivers.sleep.SleepDriver>` and use our ``JSONRegistry``'s ``load`` method, then :py:meth:`block
-<fritter.drivers.sleep.SleepDriver.block>` briefly before returning the loaded
+<fritter.drivers.sleep.SleepDriver.block>` with a short timeout before
-scheduler.
-We will then want to run some code to update the scheduler, maybe adding some stuff to it, then save it again with any completed calls removed and any new calls added.
+returning the loaded scheduler.
+We will then run some code to update the scheduler, maybe adding some stuff to it, then save it again with any completed calls removed and any new calls added.

-We'll do this with a contextmanager that loads, then saves the scheduler to a
-file:
+Fritter provides a function, :py:func:`fritter.persistent.json.schedulerAtPath`, which does most of this work for you, returning a contextmanager that either loads or creates a ????????????????????????.

 .. literalinclude:: json_basic_reminder.py
    :pyobject: schedulerLoaded